 Xpand replicates writes synchronously, and all nodes participating in a write must provide an acknowledgment before a write is complete.

 Xpand performs writes in parallel.

 Each Xpand node is able to perform both reads and writes.

-If the load on MariaDB Xpand decreases, you can scale down by removing nodes.
 When you remove an Xpand node from the deployment, the rebalancing process redistributes data to the remaining nodes, ensuring fault tolerance.

 The installation process of MariaDB Xpand requires a license.
 For licensing details, please contact us.